gauriprdhn/optimization-for-cms-muon-trigger-nn/README.md

 2. `cd` to the directory where `setup.py` is present on the local system.
 3. Run `python3 setup.py install` to install the necessary backups and scripts as a package.
 ***

+Present folders hold files pertaining to the project:

+ 1. models : The `.json` and `.h5py` files for trained [and pruned] models for model config and weights respectively.
+ 2. baseline_checkpoints: Checkpoints to assess model weights during training.
+Used to store the checkpoints while emulating the training of the baseline.